 In this digital age, anyone with a camera can lay claim to being a photographer.
-However, photography as an art needs both education and practice.
-Reading articles, ebooks and viewing videos online are all great places to get started with developing your interest in photography into something more serious.
-However, photography is a complex and specialized skill and you need trusted resources that you can depend on to take forward steps as a photographer.
+However, photography as art needs both education and practice.
+You read articles, ebooks, and view videos online to get started with developing your interest in this art into something more serious.
+However, photography is a complex and specialized skill, and you need trusted resources that you can depend on to take forward steps as a photographer.
 This is where photography books come in.

 Learning photography from books by master photographers gives you direct access to professional techniques and tricks that the pros have developed over their careers.

-Photography books are not just a great way to be inspired and to learn some new photography techniques, they also help you understand the business of photography better.
+Photography books are not just a great way to be inspired and to learn some new techniques; they also help you understand the business of photography better.

-We have researched and compiled a list of the 25 best photography books that can help you learn about every aspect of photography:
+We have researched and compiled a list of the 30 best photography books that can help you learn about every aspect of it:

 Disclaimer: The links given below are not sponsored links.
 We do not receive any commission if you buy these books using the links below.